Our Team

 Ruth McElroy Amundsen

 Ruth received her bachelor’s in physics from Stanford, and has dual engineering masters degrees from University of Michigan.
+Ruth worked as an engineer at NASA for 35 years.

 Ruth led a group of parents in installing 700 kW of solar on their children’s school.
 She runs several LLCs for financing and installing solar on businesses and non-profits in low-income neighborhoods at no cost to the owners.
 These funds also trained and employed residents of those neighborhoods on the installation jobs.
+She is personally responsible for the deployment of $4.5 million of solar projects.

 She is on the boards of Virginia Distributed Solar Alliance, Solar United Neighbors and Solar Village Project.